vividcode/TableSearchViewController/Swift/readme.md

+**Caveat:**
+Swift TableSearchViewController is freshly under porting effort and many APIs do not work same as Objective C counterpart.
+This is constantly under updates and should be fully functional very soon.

+**TableSearchViewController:**

 TableSearchViewController is a powerful UIViewController with easy to initialize interface.

 All you have to do is:

-- Supply your rows inside a special NSArray of NSDictionaries with <Section Name (String) : Rows Array (NSObjects NSArray)>
+- Supply your rows inside a special NSArray of NSDictionaries with <Section Name (String) : Rows Array (String/NSNumbers/NSDictionaries NSArray)>
 - Supply cell and section formatting style
 - Supply selection button criteria (in addition to select / delete flag)
 - Supply Search flag